-Interest expense primarily consists of interest payments, the amortization of the debt discount related to our loan and security agreement, and interest payments related to our lease financing.
-See Note 9 - Leases in the notes to the unaudited financial statements appearing elsewhere in this Quarterly Report for more detail on the lease financing arrangement.
+Interest expense primarily consists of interest payments as well as the amortization of the debt discount related to our loan and security agreement and interest payments related to our lease financing.
+See Note 9 - Commitments and Contingencies in the notes to the unaudited financial statements appearing elsewhere in this Quarterly Report on Form 10-Q for more detail on the lease financing arrangement.
 Interest income consists of interest earned from our marketable securities and money market accounts.